geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 &emsp;&emsp; — *Paradise Lost*

 [^32]: Philip Augustus was immediately informed of <span class="smallcaps">Richard’s</span> captivity by a messenger from the Emperor.
 From France the news passed into England.

+[^33]: It is said that he even did homage to Philip for the crown of England.